infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 mentioned above.

 ## Transcription Theory
-A given infinite dimensional optimization problem is parameterized according to infinite parameters following our abstraction.
+A given infinite-dimensional optimization problem is parameterized according to infinite parameters following our abstraction.
 In general, most solution strategies transcribe the problem according to certain finite parameter values (supports) and thus represent the problem in terms of these supports (e.g., using discrete time